-BASS tournaments are held on sprawling lakes over several days of competition.
-But did you ever wonder how a top pro would fare on your home lake that little body of water down the road where you and your buddies fish for bass?
-Welcome to Bassmaster's reality series.
-Here, we put the superstars of competitive bass fishing on small lakes they've never seen before, then give them seven hours to figure out a viable pattern, logging everything they do to find and catch bass.
+BASS tournaments take place on huge bodies of water over several days of competition.
+But did you ever wonder how a BASS pro would fare on your home lake that little body of water down the road where you and your buddies fish for bass?
+That's the premise behind Bassmaster's "Day On The Lake With A Pro" series.
+Here, we put the top names in competitive bass fishing on small lakes they've never seen before, then give them seven hours to figure out a viable pattern, logging everything they do to locate and catch bass.

 BASSMASTER's "Day On The Lake With A Pro" series answers the question every weekend angler has asked: "How would a top B.A.S.S. pro fish my home lake?"

 Think you know how deep your crankbaits run?
 Odds are, you don't.

 Takahiro Omori's vision, as a young man in Japan, has come to fruition.

 Imagine a lake where you can catch 40 to 50 bass a day, with a good chance of tangling with a bragging-sized fish and not see another boat the entire day.

 Woo Daves recalls his early days as a professional bass angler and the role spinning rods played in tournaments back in the 1970s.
 Essentially, they had no role.
 Baitcasters were the rage, and few professional bass anglers used spinning rods for much of anything.

 In this article, read how lily pads provide bass with everything they need and how they are worth looking into.